By Alba Fraile, on 01 April 2020

-Every day we hear all about viral marketing, the Internet’s viral videos and content that spreads at the speed of light.
+Every day we hear all about viral marketing, a new viral video and content that spreads at the speed of light.
 But what exactly is it?
-A viral product or viral advertising, viral campaigns or simply luck, that randomly makes something such a big hit…
+And how did it get to be viral?
+Is it due to a viral product or viral advertising, viral campaigns or simply luck, that randomly makes something such a big hit…

-Viral content usually has a well-designed viral strategy behind it, it is, in part, also due to luck, but creativity and preparation are also extremely important… For this reason, to get to know this world a little better, I would like to tell you today what the definition of this concept actually is, how a viral campaign works, the advantages or viral marketing and show you our favorite examples.
+Viral content usually has a well-designed viral strategy behind it, but virality is, in part, also due to luck, creativity and preparation.
+To break down this concept a little better, I am going to explain the definition of this concept, how a viral campaign works, the advantages of viral marketing, and show you some of my favorite examples.